MD2Korg/software.md2k.org/content/under-the-hood/mcerebrum/architecture.md

 mCerebrum's DataKit is designed to collect high-rate sensor data from multiple concurrent sources and allow efficient many-to-many sharing of data between data sources and sinks.
 Because data sources will grow in diversity of data types and likewise recipients may accept different formats of data from double values to complex JSON encoded Ecological Momentary Assessments (EMAs), DataKit provides a flexible structure to handle data representations and transport within the system.
 Additionally, by providing a fast and efficient communication mechanism, computation can be reused by transmitting intermediate results through DataKit for other processes to utilize instead of requiring each application to compute values as needed.

 DataKit is implemented as a data router instead of utilizing a common database for storage due to two key limitations.
-First, SQLite, the de facto standard for Android, is unable to efficiently scale (\Cref{sec:storage}) to the data rates mCerebrum requires.
+First, SQLite, the de facto standard for Android, is unable to [efficiently scale]({{< relref "#scalable-storage-of-high-rate-sensor-data" >}})  to the data rates mCerebrum requires.
 Second, having a central controller allows for better control over security and privacy of data streams, restricting which information is persisted and stored through dedicated APIs.

 #### Data representations
 mCerebrum's data model is built on two abstractions: (1) a _data point_, which is the tuple consisting of a timestamp and value and (2) a _data stream_, a uniquely identifiable collection of data points.